Prithwish10/ChatDesk/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Chatdesk is a versatile messaging application like Whatsapp that seamlessly facilitates personal and group communication.
+Chatdesk is a versatile messaging application that empower seamless communication with direct messaging and group chats.
+Manage group interactions effortlessly, from joining and leaving groups to adding or removing participants.
+Keep conversations alive with typing indicators and stay connected with user status updates.
+Built with Node.js, Express.js, TypeScript, Socket.io, MongoDB, Redis, Next.js, Docker, and Kubernetes for smooth scalability, ensuring uninterrupted growth as your user base expands.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>